ray-project/ray/doc/source/ray-air/trainer.rst

 Under the hood, Ray AIR will use the provided ``scaling_config`` to instantiate the correct number of workers.

-If provided a dataset, the dataset will be automatically sharded across all the workers such that each worker gets a different set of data.
+You can provide multiple datasets to a trainer via the ``datasets`` parameter.
+If ``datasets`` includes a training dataset (denoted by the "train" key), then it will be split into multiple dataset shards, with each worker training on a single shard.
+All other datasets will not be split.
 You can access the data shard within a worker via ``session.get_dataset_shard()``.
 You can read more about :ref:`data ingest <air-ingest>` here.

 Read more about :ref:`Ray Train's Deep Learning Trainers <train-user-guide>`.